-5.1 Where work is not carried out under an Estimate, the Client agrees to pay us the labour fee for the supply of Services at the rate shown in the PHP Services scale of charges which can be supplied on request.
-In addition to the fee for labour, PHP Services will charge the client for parking, materials, congestion charges and any other expenses or purchases required to carry out the Service.
+5.1 Where work is not carried out under an Estimate, the Client agrees to pay us the labour fee for the supply of Services at the rate shown in the PHP Services scale of charges, which can be supplied on request.
+In addition to the Fee for labour, PHP Services will charge the Client for parking, materials, congestion charges and any other expenses or purchases required to carry out the Service.

-5.2 Unless otherwise stated in writing by us, the Fee and all other prices and charges are exclusive of VAT and you shall pay VAT on all sums due to us.
+5.2 Unless otherwise stated in writing by us, the Fee and all other prices and charges are exclusive of VAT, and you shall pay VAT on all sums due to us.

-5.3 Save as otherwise agreed in writing between us, we will take payment on your card at the end of the Service.
+5.3 Save as otherwise agreed in writing between us; we will take payment on your card at the end of the Service.

 5.4 – In default of payment by you of an invoice on the due date:-

-5.4.1 – Interest shall accrue at the rate of 4% above the base rate from time to time of Barclays Bank PLC on any amount overdue from the date payment fell due until the date payment is made in full; and
+5.4.1 – Interest shall accrue at the rate of 4% above the base rate from time to time of Barclays Bank PLC on any amount overdue from the date payment fell due until the date payment is made in full and

 6) Payment of Estimates and projects valued at more than £1000.
-The Client will be required to pay a sum equal to 50% of the Estimate prior to work commencing by debit card or bank transfer.
-At the end of the project, an invoice will be raised equal to the final 25% plus any additional work and extras.
+The Client will be required to pay a sum equal to 50% of the Estimate before work commencing by debit card or bank transfer.
+At the end of the project, an invoice will be raised equal to the final 50% plus any additional work and extras.
 The Contractor reserves the right to charge an administration fee of £25 for the late payment of any invoice.
-Late payment means more than 7 days after the date of the invoice.
-Furthermore, any part of an invoice which remains unpaid shall carry interest at the rate of 4% over the base rate until payment is made.
+Late payment means more than seven days after the date of the invoice.
+Furthermore, any part of an unpaid invoice shall carry interest at 4% over the base rate until payment is made.

-Title to any goods, supplied by the Company to the Client shall not pass to the Client but shall be retained by the Company until the Client has made payment in full for such goods to the Contractor.
+7) Title to Goods Title to any goods supplied by the Contractor to the Client shall not pass to the Client but shall be retained by the Client until the Client has paid in full for such goods to the Contractor.
 Until such time as title in such goods has passed to the Client:

-8.2 – The guarantee shall be for labour only in respect of faulty workmanship for 12 months from the date of completion with the manufacturer’s warranty in force.
+8.2 – The guarantee shall be for labour only regarding faulty workmanship for 12 months from the date of completion with the manufacturer’s warranty in force.
 The guarantee will become null and void if the work carried out is:

 (a) Subject to misuse or negligence

 (b) Repaired, modified or tampered with by anyone other than the Contractor’s employee.
-The Contractor will accept no liability for, or guarantee, suitability; materials supplied by the Client and will accept no liability for any consequential damage or fault.
+The Contractor will accept no liability for, or guarantee, suitability materials supplied by the Client and will accept no liability for any consequential damage or fault.

 8.3 – The Contractor shall not guarantee any work in respect of power flushes, blockages in waste and drainage systems, replacement tap washers or any other minor fix which could be considered to be of a temporary nature.
-The Contractor will not guarantee any work undertaken on instruction from the Client and against the written or verbal advice of the engineer.
-Work is guaranteed only in respect of work directly undertaken by the Contractor where payment in full has been made.
-Any non-related faults arising from recommended work, which has not been undertaken by the Contractor, will not be guaranteed.
+The Contractor will not guarantee any work undertaken on instruction from the Client and against the written or verbal advice of the Engineer.
+Work is guaranteed for work directly undertaken by the Contractor where payment in full has been made.
+Any non-related faults arising from recommended work the Contractor has not undertaken will not be guaranteed.